jawj/subtls/README.md

 * No cert chain building: each cert must sign the preceding one, up to a trusted root
 * No client certificates
 * No session tickets
-* Limited ability to deal with message fragmentation across records (this is a bug)
+* Limited ability to deal with message fragmentation across records sent or received (this is probably a bug)
-* No support for record padding (this is a bug)

 ## Features